jaredbwasserman/drift/source/retail/README.md

+This is the retail version of the addon.
+The classic version is [Drift Classic](https://www.curseforge.com/wow/addons/driftclassic).

 Modifies UI frames so you can click and drag to move them around.
 Once you move a frame, that frame will remain there until you move it again (even after logging out).

 Supported frames include: